Back to Blog

 2. In-product communication

-This is perhaps the most obvious of all, but still deserves its own time in the spotlight.
-If your product is digital (e.g. software, app, a website with a login component) why not catch customers when they are in the product?
-I’m sure you’ve used an app or webtool that asked you if you would like to provide feedback.
+This is perhaps the most obvious of all, but it still deserves its own time in the spotlight.
+If your product is digital (e.g., software, app, a website with a login component), why not catch customers when they are in the product?

 This could be as simple as inserting a pop-up that asks if they’re interested in taking part in future research or an email campaign to current users asking for them to take part.
 Tools like Appcues or UserPilot are great ways to communicate with your users and catch them during usage in-product.